SeanColombo.com

 On my last post I asked what my readers wanted me to write about and all of the responses I got on the post or in person had the “how to write a MediaWiki bot in 10 minutes or less” at the top of the list.

-I have that post mostly written, but in order to make that whole process easier, I’ve finally made the bot framework that I now use to be open sourced and easily accessible online.
+I have that post mostly written, physiotherapy but in order to make that whole process easier, more about I’ve finally made the bot framework that I now use to be open sourced and easily accessible online.

 Background